 After many months of additional delays and the imposition of court-ordered deadlines, various DHS subcomponent agencies finally began to produce responsive records.
 Since 2015, the ACLU has obtained over 30,000 pages of records related to abuse of children in CBP custody.
 These records document a pattern of intimidation, harassment, physical abuse, refusal of medical services, and improper deportation between 2009 and 2014.
 These records also reveal the absence of meaningful internal or external agency oversight and accountability.
 The federal government has failed to provide adequate safeguards and humane detention conditions for children in CBP custody.
 It has further failed to institute effective accountability mechanisms for government officers who abuse the vulnerable children entrusted to their care.
 These failures have allowed a culture of impunity to flourish within CBP, subjecting immigrant children to conditions that are too often neglectful at best and sadistic at worst.
 This report serves as a companion to a subset of the records obtained by the ACLU—specifically, those released by DHS CRCL (“the CRCL documents”)— and highlights the most prevalent types of CBP child abuse documented therein.

-University of Chicago Law School - International Human Rights Clinic, "Neglect and Abuse of Unaccompanied Immigrant Children by U.S. Customs and Border Protection" (2018).
-International Human Rights Clinic.
+University of Chicago Law School - Global Human Rights Clinic, "Neglect and Abuse of Unaccompanied Immigrant Children by U.S. Customs and Border Protection" (2018).
+Global Human Rights Clinic.
 1.